-The current maximum amount guidelines that determine the amount that CNH Capital America will finance under a retail installment sale contract, retail installment loan, consumer installment loan or lease varies based on the obligor's credit history, the type of equipment financed, whether the equipment is new or used, the payment schedule and the payment period for the receivable.
-The amount financed is calculated as a percentage of the value of the related equipment, which may not exceed the applicable percentage guidelines set forth below unless an exception is specifically approved by an authorized credit underwriter.
+The current guidelines that determine the amount that CNH Capital America will finance under a retail installment sale contract, retail installment loan, consumer installment loan or lease varies based on the obligor's credit history, the type of equipment financed, whether the equipment is new or used, the payment schedule and the payment period for the receivable.
+The amount financed may also include the cost of insurance and warranties, which contribute to maintaining the value of the equipment, as well as taxes.
+In no event are loans made in excess of the total purchase price of the equipment, including actual taxes incurred and the value of insurance and warranties.
+The amount financed is calculated as a percentage of the value of the related equipment, which may not exceed the applicable percentage guidelines set forth below unless specifically approved by an authorized credit underwriter.